 An hour’s worth of raw content shot in HD could be as much as 200GB – or more content than I can store on my laptop.
 The NHL is now shooting in Super High Definition – about 1TB per game – and wants to move to 4k by the workflow doesn’t exist to allow it all to be stored.

 That said, we are getting better at storage and that means accessing cloud solutions that provide a near line facility for easy access for a limited period of time.
-It can then be automated to be moved into an infrequent access bucket and finally into the archive.
+We can then move them automatically into an infrequent access bucket and finally into the archive.

 Video Asset Sharing

 While the need to collaborate increases, the need to share does as well.
-As more and more content is created in organisations, distributing the message throughout the organisation becomes essential.
+As more and more content is created in organisations, distributing the message throughout our organisations becomes essential.

 In a way, sharing ties in the other 4 workflows mentioned above.
 By collaborating centrally, allowing access for all to storage, making search universal and associating like documents together, organisations that create video using cloud solutions and collaboration tools are redefining the video workflow.